Nate Parker

 Nate Parker (born November 18, 1979) is an American actor and filmmaker.
 He has appeared in Beyond the Lights, Red Tails, The Secret Life of Bees, The Great Debaters, Arbitrage, Non-Stop, Felon, and Pride.

 He made his debut as a director with his drama film, The Birth of a Nation, in which he also starred.
 It made history at the 2016 Sundance Film Festival when Fox Searchlight Pictures acquired the distribution rights for $17.5 million, breaking the record for the most paid for a Sundance Film Festival production.
 It surpassed Little Miss Sunshine, which ten years earlier had been acquired by Searchlight for $10 million.
-The film was ultimately unsuccessful in wide release and did not receive acclaim.
-Its reception was affected by news of rape allegations made against Parker.
+The film was ultimately unsuccessful in wide release but received positive reviews.
+However, its reception was affected by news of rape allegations made against Parker.

 Early life

 Parker was born in Norfolk, Virginia, to Carolyn Whitfield, a 17-year-old single mother.
 Although she did not marry his biological father, Parker had a relationship with his father until the man died from cancer when Parker was 11.
 Carolyn married after the birth of her son, and her husband gave Parker his surname.
 The couple divorced.

 Carolyn married again, to Walter Whitford, who was in the United States Air Force and was stationed in Bath, Maine.
 Parker has four younger sisters.

 At the age of 14, after problems at home with his stepfather Walter, Parker moved to Virginia Beach, Virginia to live with his maternal uncle, Jay Combs.
 Combs, a former wrestler, encouraged Parker to join the wrestling team at Princess Anne High School.
 He then attended Churchland High School and continued on their wrestling team.
 Lastly, he attended Great Bridge High School before attending Penn State University on a wrestling scholarship in 1999.